NEWBR33D/BetterSpawnsPlus/README.md

         "bossName": [0->100]
     }
 ```
-- please use this option to enable or disable bosses instead of the enable/disable checkbox in-game
+- This option enables or disables boss bots.
+Please use this option to enable or disable bosses instead of the enable/disable checkbox in-game.
+- The chance of each boss spawning can be set as well.
+- All boss spawns are the same as online.
 ```
 "cultists": {
     "enabled": [true/false],